jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/REST errors.md

     to: local-uri
 # Configure multiple REST error responses.
 error:
     # Configure the specific REST endpoint error that is returned.
   - when: =@ctx.response.status = 403
     # Provide a short meaningful title for the error.
     title: System Offline
     # Describe a user-friendly explanation for the error.
     description:
       It looks like our system is temporarily unavailable.
       We're working hard to fix this and get things back on track.
 Please try again in a little while.
 Thank you for your patience!
     details: =@ctx.response.body
     # Choose an icon to show in the error message.
     icon: server-error-403-hand-forbidden
-# Send a notification to the app user using the title, description, detail and icon properties
+    # Send a notification to the app user using the title, description,
+    # detail and icon properties.
     notification: true
     table: datasync-error
     transform: